fjelltopp/unaids_etl/README.md

-        AREAS_ADMIN_LEVEL - level to which consider location as areas, deeper levels will be considered facilities OUTPUT_DIR_NAME - name of the subdirectory in `./outputs` where script's artefacts will be stored
+        AREAS_ADMIN_LEVEL - level to which consider location as areas, deeper levels will be considered facilities OUTPUT_DIR_NAME - name of the subdirectory in `./outputs` where script's artefacts will be stored SUBTREE_ORG_NAME - comma separated list of names that should be exported separatelly as subtrees, e.g. 'Uganda,Kenya,Malawi,Tanzania,Zambia,Zimbabwe'
         ```
         Example config file `play.env`:
         ```